WaseemAldemeri/Studyland/README.md

 To maintain data integrity and automate state transitions, two `IHostedService` jobs run in the background:

-  * **`ZombieSessionsKiller`**:

-      * **Problem**: If a user's browser crashes or internet disconnects abruptly, they might remain "Online" or "Studying" in the memory cache indefinitely.
-      * **Solution**: This job runs periodically to identify "orphaned" connections (users with no active SignalR socket) and cleanly removes them or stops their study session, ensuring accurate room listings.
+  * **`ZombieSessionsKiller`**: This job runs periodically to identify "orphaned" connections (users with no active SignalR socket) and cleanly removes them or stops their study session, ensuring accurate room listings.

-  * **`StudyTimerMonitor`**:

-      * **Problem**: When a user starts a timer (e.g., 25-minute Pomodoro), the server needs to know exactly when it ends to update their status.
-      * **Solution**: Instead of relying on the client (which can be closed), this job scans the in-memory state for expired timers.
+  * **`StudyTimerMonitor`**: This job scans the in-memory state for expired timers.
 It automatically transitions users from **"Studying"** to **"On Break"** and broadcasts the update to the room, ensuring synchronized timer states for all peers.

 -----